lekkimworld/salesforce-tokenexchange-poc/README.md

 sf project deploy start -m ApexClass -m ApexComponent -m ApexPage -m Profile -m DigitalExperienceBundle -m DigitalExperienceConfig -m CustomSite -m Network -m Settings
 ```

-In Salesforce Setup go to Keys and Certificate Management and create a self-signed certificate in named `Demo Certificate` (API name: `Demo_Certificate`).
+In Salesforce Setup go to Certificate and Key Management and create a self-signed certificate in named `Demo Certificate` (API name: `Demo_Certificate`).
 From the list of certificates export the certificate and private key as a Java keystore and note the location.
 Below I assume it was saved as [org id].jks in `~/Downloads`.

 Now and run the following commands to convert to PKCS12 format and extract the private key in PEM format from the PKCS12 file using OpenSSL (new file also saved in `~/Downloads`):
 ```